 3. When you study abroad, you experience and assimilate into a new culture.

 There is something empowering knowing you are thousands of miles from anyone that knows you.
 It’s as if you can finally exhale and decide who you are again.
-Before you know it you are using the slang terms, eating local cuisine and not bothered by 8:30 meaning 9:30.
+Before you know it, you’re using the slang terms, eating local cuisine and not bothered by 8:30 meaning 9:30 to the locals.
 Different cultures have totally different outlooks on the world and ways of interpreting a situation.
 Coming from the USA where most desire the “American dream”, it’s shocking to live in a place where people are fed different news on the world and have completely different mentalities on success and happiness.
-In Panama I’ve noticed people are more lighthearted and free spirited; they don’t rush and they dance freely!
-In South Korea status is everything and getting a great job is the meaning of life for most in Seoul.
+In Panama, I’ve noticed people are more lighthearted and free spirited; they don’t rush and they dance freely!
+In South Korea, status is everything and getting a great job is the meaning of life for most in Seoul.

 4. You will build lifelong memories and friendships

 Study abroad is the perfect environment to build lasting friendships as everyone is experiencing this new strange place together.
 If you luck out and get amazing roommates, even better!
 Your new friends will be your support system and your partners in crime.
 You will trek to new cities, go to beer festivals, party all night in outrageous clubs and help each other just barely pass classes!
 I was fortunate enough to have friends just as adventurous as I am both times I studied abroad and there is nothing we didn’t do.
 In fact, once I found a friend group, I mainly spent all 4 months with the same people and it was fantastic!
 I cherish every friend I’ve made abroad and maintain the friendships 5 years later 🙂

 5. You will realize there are places on Earth where the quality of life is just as good as the US (or your home country) or even better!